wjwat/porkpy-proposal/README.md

 * **2022-05-06 17:10PM**: Part of the struggle here is that not only are the concepts new & difficult, the language used to express them is new and difficult.
 Jargon will be the death of me.
+* **2022-05-15 15:06PM**: What a complete shit show this weekend has been.
+I hit a wall related to how I wanted to structure the CLI, and it was just frustration after frustration after that.
+A firmer understanding of how Click intends for it's groups, commands, and options would have been nice before I dove in.
+Maybe diving in is what was required to learn.
+Regardless I've got somewhat of a path forward now so I'm able to start writing out the logic for each command & subcommand.